elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-At the bottom of the `pipeline :browser` block, let's add our new
+At the bottom of the `pipeline :browser` block, add our new authentication
-authentication plug:
+plug:

 ```elixir
 pipeline :browser do